aarpon/hrm_docs/docs/user/Introduction.rst

 * The BioImaging and Optics Platform at the Ecole Polytechnique Fédérale de Lausanne,
 * The Department of Biosystems Science and Engineering at the ETH Zürich,
 * The Leibniz Institute for Neurobiology (Magdeburg),
-* Teh Combinatorial Neuroimaging facility (Magdeburg),
+* The Combinatorial Neuroimaging facility (Magdeburg),
 * The Imaging Core Facility at the Biozentrum (University of Basel).

 Scientific Volume Imaging participates in this project by contributing